ALLTRACKS has comprehensive financial protection.

 Although having an ATOL & ABTOT bond does cost ALLTRACKS a significant amount of money, we know our customers appreciate the piece of mind that this financial security gives you.
-We are delighted to be able to offer this security whilst still keeping our prices really competitive.
+We are delighted to be able to offer this security whilst still keeping our prices really competitive with attractive payment terms.

 We offer a variety of qualifications on our Whistler courses from Canada’s leading associations: CASI, CSIA, CSCF and CAA.
 Please follow the link for more information snowboard and ski instructor qualifications

 We can never give a guarantee that everyone will pass.
 However, for Level 1 examiners are really looking for a positive approach, enthusiasm and a willingness to improve.
 Clearly you will need to demonstrate reasonable technique, but anyone who works hard should be confident of achieving their Level 1 after the thorough instruction ALLTRACKS offers.

-Level 2 is more difficult, and examiners are looking for a far better execution of the drills and a greater understanding of skiing or snowboarding technique.
+Level 2 is a little more difficult, and examiners are looking for better execution of the drills and a greater understanding of skiing or snowboarding technique.
 However, people who arrive as reasonable intermediates will stand a very good chance of achieving either BASI or CSIA Level 2 Historically, the overwhelming majority of people on our courses do pass – but you will need to work hard!

 CSIA and CASI Level 1 allow you to instruct in Canada, and whilst people do instruct elsewhere with these qualifications (we’ve had a handful of ex-ALLTRACKS Level 1 guests go on to work in Switzerland), we wouldn’t recommend you plan for or expect this.